roboconf/roboconf.github.io/en/user-guide/plugin-script.md

 - ROBOCONF\_FILES\_DIR: the directory where instance files are located (if any).
 - ROBOCONF\_INSTANCE\_NAME: the name of the current instance.
+- ROBOCONF\_COMPONENT\_NAME: the component name of the current instance.
 - ROBOCONF\_INSTANCE\_PATH: the path of the current instance.
 - ROBOCONF\_CLEAN\_INSTANCE\_PATH: the path of the current instance but with the non-alphanumeric characters being replaced by an underscore.
 - ROBOCONF\_CLEAN\_REVERSED\_INSTANCE\_PATH: the reversed path of the current instance and with the non-alphanumeric characters being replaced by an underscore.